AndreGtz/andregtz.github.io-blog/_posts/2017-03-15-how-to-actually-build-your-awesome-website-for-15.md

 ### Setting the domain name on Github

-Go to your github repositorie and create a new document named CNAME, inside it write your domain name.
+Go to your github repository and create a new document named **CNAME**, inside it write your domain name.
 <iframe src='https://gfycat.com/ifr/PointlessImmediateAiredale' frameborder='0' scrolling='no' width='640' height='416' allowfullscreen></iframe>

 Wait a couple of minutes to take effect and now you can enter your domain name in the browser and it should show you your page.